CrayLabs/SmartSim/doc/overview.rst

 Introduction
 ************

 SmartSim is a Cray/HPE library that enables the convergence of large scale simulations and AI workloads on heterogeneous architectures.
 SmartSim enables a data science first approach to simulation research by overcoming systemic impediments including lack of inter-operability between programming languages and dependence on file I/O. SmartSim shares data between C, C++, Fortran, and Python clients using an in-memory, distributed database cluster.

+Furthermore, SmartSim is capable of co-locating AI/ML models in popular Deep Learning frameworks like PyTorch, TensorFlow with a simulation model.
+SmartSim provides client APIs to be able to send tensors between AI and simulation models.
+The framework is portable and can be run on various platforms from local development on OSX/linux to large cluster and supercomputer systems with Slurm or PBS workload managers.

 .. |SmartSim Architecture| image:: images/SmartSim_Architecture.png
   :width: 700